 However, if you think about it, all these things – except one – are also available in your home.

-That one thing that makes a huge difference to your experience is the sound quality and a great way to enhance this sound at home is by investing in a good subwoofer.
+That one thing that makes a massive difference to your experience is the sound quality, and a great way to enhance this sound at home is by investing in a good subwoofer.

 However, not every subwoofer works as well as you would like it to, so how is it possible for you to choose the right one?